Year 8 Maths NSW Curriculum Topics

 Real-World Applications

-Pythagoras’ theorem: Used in navigation, construction, and sports field measurements.
+- Pythagoras’ theorem: used in navigation, construction, and sports field measurements

-Percentages: Applied in discounts, tax (GST), interest, and profit/loss.
+- Percentages: discounts, GST, interest, and profit/loss

 Conclusion